Jill Craigie: Personal life

 Craigie had a daughter, Julie, from her first marriage.
+Julie was in a relationship with Sean Connery in 1956.
 She and Michael Foot had no children together, but enjoyed family life with Julie and, later, her four children.
 They lived in a flat in Hampstead, north London, and in a cottage in Ebbw Vale, Wales.
 While living in Hampstead, Craigie worked as an Air Raid Precaution Warden during World War II.

 In 1998, a biography of the late Hungarian-born writer Arthur Koestler by David Cesarani alleged that Koestler had been a serial rapist and that Craigie had been one of his victims in 1951.
 Craigie confirmed the allegations.
-In a 2009 biography, Koestler: The Indispensable Intellectual, Michael Scammell countered that Craigie was the only woman to go on record that she had been raped by Koestler, and had done so at a dinner party more than fifty years after the event.
+In a 2009 biography, Koestler: The Indispensable Intellectual, Michael Scammell countered that Craigie was the only woman to go on record that she had been raped by Koestler, and had done so at a dinner party many years after the event.
 Claims that Koestler had been violent were added by Craigie later, although Scammell concedes that Koestler could be rough and sexually aggressive.

 Craigie died aged 88 in 1999 of heart failure at the Royal Free Hospital in Hampstead, London.